Robby955/EcoFish/Thesis/README.md

 This folder alone recreates the thesis.
 You create the file using the mainthesisUVIC.tex document.
 You need the image chapters saved in the same folder along with the frontmatter.

+There are two bib files because Uvicbib works on windows, while Uvicbib.bib is needed on Mac.
+Thus, including both allows it to render on either platform.

 To recreate the thesis, you will need to have Latex installed and the correct packages updated.